 Amy’s career started as marketing coordinator for two of the biggest names in the sports marketing business: IMG (International Management Group) and Octagon Athlete Representation.
 Four years later, Amy became a regional marketing manager with Mercedes-Benz USA (MBUSA), where she managed the regional events and partnerships program and coordinated marketing efforts for 63 dealerships in the northeast region.

 Following MBUSA, Amy joined The Atlantic Media Company as a senior marketing manager.
 There she had the opportunity to work on custom event and marketing programs for premier clients like Pfizer, Booz Allen Hamilton and more.

 Amy holds a Bachelor of Business Administration in Marketing from James Madison University.
 She lives in Arlington, Va., with her husband and two children.

 With her keen fashion sense, Amy thoroughly enjoys her unofficial role as fashion advisor to her friends.
 After many strategic hours in any store with a name ending in “basement,” the closets of Amy’s friends are transformed with all the latest trends, and the local Goodwill is graciously restocked.

-One of our newest team members, Katie Hart, brings a keen understanding of client business needs and challenges from her experience as a media sales account executive.
+Katie Hart brings a keen understanding of client business needs and challenges from her experience as a media sales account executive.
 She is skilled at bringing creative solutions to the table and effectively managing a diverse set of clients.

 Katie then joined WJBF News Channel 6 in Augusta, Georgia and initially served as a marketing coordinator managing client-sponsored events.
 She later transitioned to station media sales, creating broadcast and digital solutions for clients.
 Katie is a true jack of all trades—in addition to WJBF sales, she did everything from broadcast negotiations for national clients like McDonald’s to commercial production and even copywriting!